-The trust is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who complain.
+The trust is committed to dealing with all concerns and complaints fairly and impartially, and to providing a high-quality service to those who raise concerns or make a complaint.
 The trust will not normally limit the contact complainants have with the trust itself or any of its academies; however, the trust does not expect staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.